hiiamboris/red-spaces-gitlab-mirror/widgets/guide.md

 	item
 ]
 ```
-It's still based on `data-view` template because we didn't declare a new template, but it will use typechecks from `item-in-drop-menu` class and evaluate code provided by `item-template` block, initializing three facets.
+It's still based on `data-view` template (because we didn't declare a new template), but it will use typechecks from `item-in-drop-menu` class and evaluate code provided by `item-template` block, initializing three facets.

 ### VID/S into Red code

-Next issue is that we're using VID/S in `drop-box*`'s `on-down` event to make a new space, but it's not what it was designed for.
+Next issue is that we're using VID/S in `drop-box*`'s `on-down` event to make a new space, but it's not what VID/S was designed for.
 Let's rewrite it using plain Red:
 ```
 drop-box*: [
 	on-down [space path event] [